 Website Housing Families First

-The Family Housing Case Manager performs a full range of housing-focused, client-centered case management services with families and single women experiencing homelessness, so that they can achieve housing stability.
-The Family Housing Case Manager primarily provides intake, case management, and housing stabilization services for households referred to Housing Families First’s rapid re-housing program.
-This position also supports intake and case management services for families living in our emergency shelter, when needed.
+General Description: The Family Housing Case Manager-Bringing Families Home performs a full range of housing-focused, client-centered case management services for students and their households experiencing homelessness as defined by the Department of Education, so that they can achieve housing stability.
+The Family Housing Case Manager primarily provides community intakes, case management, community-based housing stabilization services, and discharge planning for households referred to Bringing Families Home.
+This position reports to the Program Director, with some additional day-to-day site supervision by the Bringing Families Home Manager.

 Duties include but are not limited to the following:

-• Serves as contact for referrals from Greater Richmond Continuum of Care (GRCoC) access points.
+• Serves as contact for referrals from designated partners.

 • Provides intake and orientation for program participants.